< Go to Headlamps

 OutdoorGearLab Editors' Hands-on Review

-A score of 7 is very respectable, especially for a $30 headlamp.
-But if you spend just another $6, you get a trail finding powerhouse with the Coast HL7.
-As you can see in the beam comparison below, the coast shines much further.
+A score of 7 for trail finding is very respectable, especially for a $30 headlamp.
+But if you spend just another $6, you can get a trail finding powerhouse with the Coast HL7.
+As you can see in the beam comparison, the coast shines much further.

-It's not the most apple to apples comparison, because the Coast gets that awesome beam throw by burning through batteries very fast.
-Perhaps a better comparison is with the Cosmo's big sibling, the Black Diamond Spot which has a solid battery life.
+The Coast gets that awesome beam, however, by burning through batteries very fast.
+Perhaps a better comparison is with the Cosmo's big siblings, the Black Diamond Spot and Black Diamond ReVolt which both have solid battery life.
+What you get for your extra $10 in upgrading from the Cosmo to Spot is well worth the investment.

-This is where you see the big difference between the Spot and Cosmo.
+In comparing the Black Diamond Spot and Cosmo, two products from the same manufacturer and priced just $10 apart, it is remarkable that they can vary so much.
 The Spot, in close proximity mode, casts a very even beam.
 The Cosmo has a hot spot in the middle and not very even light.

-This light casts a beam 45 meters in our measured max beam distance tests.
-This compares with 70 m for the spot and 128 m for the Coast.
-45 m is not bad, it's just not that impressive for a $30 headlamp when the Coast goes three times as far for an extra $6.
+This light casts a beam 29 meters long in our measured max beam distance tests.
+This compares with 71 m for the spot and 131 m for the Coast.
+29 m is not bad, it's just not that impressive for a $30 headlamp when the Coast goes three times as far for only an extra $6.

-At 90 grams, this is a compact but not ultralight headlamp.
+At 94 grams, this is a compact but not ultralight headlamp.
 It is about the same weight as the Spot.
-For comparison, the featherweight champion Petzl e+LITE is less than a third the way at 26 g.
+For comparison, the featherweight champion Petzl e+LITE is less than a third the weight at 30 g.

 The thirty dollar price point is a tough spot.
-Just a little more gets you the top scoring headlamps in our review.
-And for $12, you can get a headlamp that scores just a little lower.
+Just a little more money gets you the top scoring headlamps in our review.
+And for a total of $12, you can get the well-performing Energizer 3 LED, which is more attractive to those on a budget.

-This is a solid light but there are just too many competitors that either score much better for another $6-10 or just a little lower for much less money.
-The Black Diamond Spot gives a lot more performance for only $10.
-It has a nearly identical form factor with a much better beam.
+This is a solid light but there are just too many competitors that either score much better for another $6-10 or score just a little lower at a much lower cost.
+The Black Diamond Spot, for example, performs significantly better for only $10.
+It has a nearly identical form factor and mass with a much better beam.
 The Coast HL7 is a light-emitting powerhouse for only $6 more.
-And for a mere $12, the Energizer 3 LED scored just two points behind the Cosmo.
+And for a mere $12, the Energizer 3 LED scored slightly better than the Cosmo.

 OutdoorGearLab Member Reviews